w1amokhtar/Cryptography-DigitalSignature/README.md

 2- Digital Signature
 3- Main Class

-- Each method and part of the code is preceeded by a comment for clarity
+- Each method and part of the code is preceded by a comment for clarity
 - You can test the code with the files and folders in TestFilesFolders

-Feel free to edit the code and customize it to your preference :)